 In any case, an Alien mesh system can, for sure, deliver any sub-gigabit broadband connection in full, most of the time.

 What I like the most about the system are the coverage and reliability.
-With a two-pack set using a 5GHz band as the backhaul, I was able to cover some 6000 ft² (560 m²) of space — half of which is open space.
+With a two-pack set using a 5GHz band as the backhaul, I could cover some 6000 ft² (560 m²) of space — half of which is open space.
 And during my 3-day stress test, I didn’t experience any disconnection at all.

 Just like dancing, it takes two to create a mesh.
 In the case of the Alien, it’s like you order a salsa and get a tango.
-The result is a bit introvert and hard to follow at first, but as time goes by, it grows on you.
+The result might be a bit of an unpleasant surprise initially, but as time goes by, it grows on you.